pkolchanov/CustomizingPython/README.md

 A list (n=1) of step-by-step of tutorials of CPython customizing.
 Each focuses on understanding CPython internals.

 ## Pipe operator
-The goal is to add an operator to perfom bash-like chain calls:
+The goal is to add an operator to perform bash-like chain calls:
 ```python
 >>> [1,2] |> map(lambda x:x*2) |> list()